Class 5 Learner’s Licence Requirements

 Passing the test in class doesn't mean you can get behind the wheel.
 You need a licence before you can drive.
-Depending on your situation, there are three possible outcomes:
+Depending on your situation, there are four possible outcomes:

 1. You passed the knowledge test and vision screening

 Congratulations!
 Go to an Autopac agent to pay the applicable fees and get your licence.
 Remember to bring the following items with you:

 - A signed Parental or Legal Guardian Approval form from the Driver’s Handbook.
 You can also bring your parent or legal guardian with you to co-sign your driver’s licence application.

 - Customer number – the document you received when you registered as a customer (it’s called a change particulars document) has your number.